Boron Steel for Agriculture

 Drawbacks of Borating Technology with Boron Steel

-As a consequence of its hardness, the boron alloys and nitrides possess high wear resistance and wear resistance due to the high hardness of the alloys.
+As a consequence of its hardness, the boron nitrides and alloys possess high wear resistance and wear resistance due to the high hardness of the alloys.
 On the other hand, there are significant disadvantages to using this technology.
 First of all, the metal becomes quite brittle during use.
 It is possible to apply a particular approach to some details by leveling this factor.

 As a result of the desire of many manufacturers to ensure their products have a solid basis for the heat treatment process, this can result in cracking of the boride layer.
 By observing the temperature regime that has been established for steels of specific grades during the borating process, it is possible to prevent the oxidation of the boride layer.